 Since 2005 I have been making acrylic contemporary jewellery with wild flower designs.
 My inspiration is to share what has cheered me up and got me through the tough times.
-It all started at a difficult period of my life when I was going through a tough time.
-In order to cope with it I started try to empty my head of everything and just be in the moment.
-I become aware of what was around me.
-Listen to the sounds and notice where I was.
+It all started at a difficult period of my life when, in order to cope with it, I started to try to empty my head of all my problems and just be in the moment (I thought of it as being a holiday).
+I become aware of what was around me - listened to the sounds and notice where I was.
 I became enormously comforted by how beautiful the world is.
-So I started working with plants leaves and flowers and developed this method of capturing the detail of the plants .
+So, I started working with plants, leaves and flowers and developed this method of capturing the detail of the plants.
 I wanted to share this with people who wear my jewellery.

-My work is not mass produced .each piece is individually handmade using real flowers and leaves to create the designs.
-The wild plants and weeds that grow in front gardens and wastelands, in hedges and along paths are a rich source of material.
-I collect dry and press the leaves and flowers and then use them to create the designs using a process I developed which I call ‘fossilized' as the fine detail and even the veins of the leaves show on the embossed surface of the acrylic.
-The leaves perish in the process so each piece is unique as all leaves and flowers differ from all others.
-They are a memory to each individual leaf.
-I want to convey the narrative of nature claiming back the man made so I confront the synthetic with the wild, by using plants to produce beautiful and individual acrylic jewellery.
+My work is not mass produced.
+Each piece is individually handmade using real flowers and leaves to create the designs.
+The wild plants and weeds, that grow in front gardens and wastelands, in hedges and along paths, are a rich source of material.
+I collect, dry and press the leaves and flowers and then use them to create the designs using a process I developed which I call ‘fossilized' as the fine detail and even the veins of the leaves show on the embossed surface of the acrylic.
+The leaves perish in the process so each piece is unique (as all leaves and flowers differ from all others - they are a memory of each individual leaf).
+I want to convey the narrative of nature claiming back the man-made so I confront the synthetic with the wild, by using plants, to produce beautiful and individual acrylic jewellery.

 I am fascinated by process and am always experimenting with process to push the limits to find new outcomes and ways of working.
-I think it comes of being the daughter of an engineer and an Architect!
-I draw on my years of making designing and looking at art and design to crate my own aesthetic.
+I think it comes of being the daughter of an engineer and an architect!
+I draw on my years of making, designing and looking at art and design to create my own aesthetic.
 Look at my social media pages to see what I am looking at now.

-I sometimes forget how much time and passion has gong into developing today’s products, it is healthy to look back at the very first prototypes and experiments to see just how far I have all come.
+I sometimes forget how much time and passion has gone into developing today’s products.
+It is healthy to look back at the very first prototypes and experiments to see just how far I have come.
 I have flipped the bad times in to good.
-Someone once said to me when the worst happens you are at your most creative point of life.
+Someone once said to me "when the worst happens you are at your most creative point of life".

 Alumni of Crafts Council Injection Scheme